 2. Switch Up Your Toothbrush Every 3-4 Months

 Unfortunately, your toothbrush is not meant to last forever.
 It must be swapped out for a new one eventually.
 If you’re not sure when you should upgrade, a good rule of thumb is to change your toothbrush every 3-4 months or once it has become frayed.
 This way it will be the most effective at keeping bad breath at bay.

 It’s also wise to buy a new toothbrush after you have been sick.
 Germs could still be present on the brush itself which can put you at risk for reinfection.
 So, Dr. Paul recommends you ditch the old toothbrush and pick out a new one if you’ve recently had a cold.

 3. Integrate Mouthwash Into Your Routine

 Mouthwash is best used in conjunction with daily brushing and flossing.
 This is because, according to the American Dental Association (ADA), mouthwash can reach areas of your mouth that your toothbrush can’t.
 Your risk of cavities and gum disease is then reduced.

 Using mouthwash before or after you brush your teeth does not matter.
 If you prefer to swish a little around after you’re done brushing, go for it.
-One thing our Portage dentist does suggest is to choose a mouthwash with an ADA seal because this means the product has been proven safe and effective.
+One thing Dr. Paul does suggest choosing is a mouthwash with an ADA seal because this means the product has been proven safe and effective.

 4. Keep Your Mouth Hydrated